Anatomy of a Brooklinen Sheet

 Settings of the machinery are customized by each manufacturing team, which ensures no sheet can be made to feel exactly like ours.

-The weave of a fabric ultimately effects how it looks and feels.
+The weave of a fabric ultimately affects how it looks and feels.

 Both our weaves are 100% cotton however, they are distinctively